isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   The ``max-rejected-lease-updates`` parameter has been introduced in Kea 2.3.1 release.
-Earlier, the server did not differentiate between a lease update failure due to a dead partner and conflicts (e.g., configuration issues).
+   The ``max-rejected-lease-updates`` parameter was introduced in Kea 2.3.1.
+   Previously, the server did not differentiate between a lease update failure due to a non-functioning partner and a failure due to a conflict (e.g., configuration issues).
-   As a result, the server could sometimes transition to the ``partner-down`` state even though the partner was operating normally, but only some leases had issues.
+   As a result, the server could sometimes transition to the ``partner-down`` state even though the partner was operating normally, but only certain leases had issues.
 Conflicts should no longer cause such a transition.
-However, depending on the ``max-rejected-lease-updates`` setting, too many conflicts can lead to the High Availability service termination.
+However, depending on the ``max-rejected-lease-updates`` setting, too many conflicts can lead to termination of the High Availability service.
 In that case, both servers continue to respond to DHCP queries but no longer send lease updates.

 The values of ``max-ack-delay`` and ``max-unacked-clients`` must be selected